-Wang et al.\cite{wang} applied an acceleration feedback dynamic inversion approach to all axes of a quadrotor, and demonstrated accurate trajectory tracking capabilities.
+\cite{wang} applied an acceleration feedback dynamic inversion approach to all axes of a quadrotor, and demonstrated accurate trajectory tracking capabilities.
 They mentioned robustness against disturbances, but did not analyze or demonstrate the controller response against disturbances.
 Also, the effects of accelerometer noise or filtering are not discussed.
-Additional differences with the work presented here are that we do not have a need for a reference model or command filtering, and that their approach is not incremental.
+Additional differences with the work presented here are that with INDI there is no need for a reference model or command filtering, and that the approach of Wang is not incremental.
 This means that if a certain control input does not completely resolve a measured acceleration error (due to input modeling errors or uncertainties), the error will persist.
 In an incremental scheme the input can be incremented again to resolve angular acceleration errors.

-\section{Incremental Nonlinear Dynamic Inversion for Attitude Control}
+\section{Incremental nonlinear dynamic inversion for attitude control}

-An extended analysis of INDI for attitude control of MAVs is provided in previous work \cite{smeur}.
+An extended analysis of INDI for attitude control of MAVs is provided in previous work \citep{smeur}.
 For completeness, an overview of the developed attitude controller, along with some new additions, is presented in this section.
 Consider the quadrotor shown in Figure \ref{fig:bebop}.
 The distance from the center of gravity to each of the rotors along the $X$ axis is given by $l$ and along the $Y$ axis by $b$.

-We define that $\bs{\Omega}$ is the angular rate vector of the vehicle and the angular rates of the propellers around the body Z axis are described with the vector $\bs{\omega}$.
-We also define that $T$ is the thrust provided by all four rotors.
+It is defined that $\bs{\Omega}$ is the angular rate vector of the vehicle and the angular rates of the propellers around the body Z axis are described with the vector $\bs{\omega}$.
+The thrust provided by all four rotors is denoted by $T$.
 Consider Eq. \ref{eq:quadcontrol}, which gives an expression for the angular acceleration and the thrust:

 Here, $\bs{F}(\bs\Omega,\bs{v})$ is the function that describes the vehicle moments as a function of the angular rates and velocity. $\bs{G}(\bs{\omega},\bs{\dot{\omega}})$ is the function that maps the input and the derivative of the input to the angular acceleration and thrust.
 Note that the thrust force only depends on the rotational rate of the rotors, and so, the fourth row of the $\bs{F}(\bs\Omega,\bs{v})$ matrix is zero.
-Now we can apply a first order Taylor expansion:
+Now a first order Taylor expansion can be applied: